Liz Truss resigns as British Prime Minister

 A national election does not have to be held until 2024, and under Conservative Party rules, Ms Truss technically was safe from a leadership challenge for a year.

-But the rules can be changed if enough lawmakers want it – particularly after wide speculation that many lawmakers had submitted letters calling for a no-confidence vote.
+But the rules can be changed if enough politicians want it – particularly after wide speculation that many had submitted letters calling for a no-confidence vote.

-Ms Truss had been in office for just 45 days – the shortest tenure of any UK PM, easily beating George Canning, who served for 119 days in 1827.
+Ms Truss had been in office for just 45 days – the shortest tenure of any British PM, easily beating George Canning, who served for 119 days in 1827.

-Her tenure will be marked by a botched economic plan unveiled by the government on September 23 that triggered financial turmoil and a political crisis that has seen the replacement of Truss’ Treasury chief, multiple policy U-turns and a breakdown of discipline in the governing Conservative Party.
+Her tenure will be marked by a botched economic plan unveiled by the government on September 23 that triggered financial turmoil and a political crisis that brought the replacement of Ms Truss’ Treasury chief, multiple policy U-turns and a breakdown of discipline in the governing Conservative Party.

+Just five weeks into the job, amid speculation about her future and following volatility in financial markets, Ms Truss told the BBC’s political editor Chris Mason she was “sorry for the mistakes that have been made”.

-Many Conservatives had been saying that Ms Truss must resign, but she had remained defiant on Wednesday, saying she is “a fighter and not a quitter”.
+Many Conservatives had said that Ms Truss must resign, but she remained defiant on Wednesday, saying she was “a fighter and not a quitter”.

 An Ipsos poll conducted over the weekend found 53 per cent of people thought Ms Truss should quit and only 20 per cent would oppose her resignation.